yolo-sh/cli/README.md

 ```bash
 yolo <cloud_provider> open-port <repository> <port>
 ```
-The `open-port` makes the specified port reachable from any IP address using the `TCP` protocol.
+The `open-port` command makes the specified port reachable from any IP address using the `TCP` protocol.

 #### Example